Emotional regulation

 Concerns We Treat

-High-conflict couples therapy is suited to any relationship where emotional dysregulation is driving recurring escalation, regardless of whether either partner carries a formal diagnosis.
+High-conflict couples therapy is suited to any relationship where high emotional intensity is driving recurring escalation, regardless of whether either partner carries a formal diagnosis.
 It is particularly effective when standard communication-focused approaches have already been tried without lasting results.

 Is This Right for You

 Traditional communication-focused therapy often falls short in high-conflict dynamics because intense emotional reactivity, not poor communication skills, is the core issue.
-This DBT-based model addresses reactivity directly, building the regulation foundation that makes communication work.
-It typically runs 12–20 sessions.
+This DBT-informed model addresses reactivity directly, building the regulation foundation that makes communication work.
+Both partners are held with equal care and without judgment throughout the process.

 This approach is built on the recognition that in high-conflict relationships, both partners are usually doing their best with the emotional tools they have.
 The goal is not to assign blame but to build regulation capacity together, so the skills that both partners already know can actually work.